5 Things Caregivers Should Know About Using AirTags for Dementia Wandering

 Some people with dementia may become anxious or fixated on unfamiliar objects, especially if they feel unusual.
 The way you place an AirTag matters.

-• Don’t place them in RFID-blocking wallets or metal containers (these block the signal)
+- Don’t place them in RFID-blocking wallets or metal containers as these block the signal

-• If using it in a purse, have at least one backup tag on an item that is more likely to go with the person during a wandering event
+- If using one in a purse, keep a backup tag on an item more likely to go with the person during a wandering event

 The goal is to keep the tracker discreet, comfortable, and effective without adding confusion or distress.

-AirTags should not be used as your primary safety tool for dementia wandering.
+AirTags should not be used as your primary tool for dementia wandering.

 4. Tracking laws and AirTags for dementia wandering

-Even when your intention is safety, tracking a person using any device such as an AirTag can raise legal and ethical questions.
+Even when your intention is the wellbeing of your loved one, tracking a person using any device can raise legal and ethical questions.

-• If the person cannot consent, legal authority (like guardianship or POA) may be necessary
+- If the person cannot consent, legal authority such as guardianship or POA may be necessary

-55. AirTags for dementia wandering work best as part of a layered safety plan
+5. AirTags work best as part of a layered plan

-AirTags can ease worry, but they have limitations and they’re not a complete solution for dementia wandering.
-Many caregivers use them as one part of a layered safety plan that includes other tools to increase reliability and reduce risk.
+AirTags can ease worry, but they have real limitations and are not a complete solution for dementia wandering.
+Many caregivers use them as one part of a broader plan that includes other tools to increase reliability.

-Every situation is different, but safety improves when you use multiple methods tailored to your loved one’s habits and needs.
+Every situation is different, but awareness and response improve when you use multiple methods tailored to your loved one’s habits and needs.

-AirTags offer an affordable, easy-to-use tool to help caregivers feel more secure, but they aren’t a one-size-fits-all solution.
-When used thoughtfully and paired with other tools, they can become part of a reliable, layered safety plan.
+AirTags offer an affordable, easy-to-use starting point for caregivers who want a simple location layer.
+When used thoughtfully alongside other tools, they can be a genuinely useful part of your plan.

 The most effective approach to dementia wandering combines your understanding of your loved one with thoughtful decisions and the right mix of supportive technology.
 Your insight, care, and attention already make a difference, and the right tools can help you do even more.